livecitylab/brl-scrapydweb/README.md

 The server is hosted on a Heroku dyno.
 Files necessary for Heroku are:

-- `Procfile`: to define the command to run _scrapyd_ after deployment
+- `Procfile`: to define the command to run after deployment
 - `runtime.txt`: to define the Python version Heroku should use

 Current app on Heroku (on techlabsprojectteam@gmail.com account):